particuleio/website/content/blog/cicd-ecr-ecs.en.md

 - An ECS Service to run our ECS Tasks
 - An Elastic Container Registry (ECR) to store our container images

-We will setup the AWS instractur using the [AWS Terraform Provider][tf-aws-provider].
+We will setup the AWS infrastructure using the [AWS Terraform Provider][tf-aws-provider].

 We won't cover the VPC configuration and will rely on an existing VPC, referenced by its id in `local.vpc["id"]`.